 That may be in part because of its relative rarity.
 Sickle cell disease affects between 70,000 to 100,000 people in the U.S. and it affects people of all races, according to the National Institutes of Health.
 It is an inherited blood disorder where the red blood cells contain an abnormal type of hemoglobin, which causes the cells to become sickle-shaped and reduces blood flow to tissue, causing pain and damage to the tissue.
 The average lifespan of someone with sickle cell disease ranges from 23 to 43 years.

 Fighting Through to Manage Sickle Cell

-In addition to their lifestyle changes, Joshua and Jordan take numerous medications to help manage the disease, including antibiotics and medications that help with breathing, depression, and pain.
-“The thing about sickle cell is that it is a chronic pain disease,” says Kristine, mother of Joshua and Jordan.
+In addition to their lifestyle changes, Joshua and Jordan take numerous medications to help manage the disease, including antibiotics and medications that help with breathing, depression and pain.
+“The thing about sickle cell is it's a chronic pain disease,” says Kristine, mother of Joshua and Jordan.
 “But the number one killer of those with sickle cell is infection.”

-The goal of the Sickle Cell Program, which is part of the hospital’s Center for Cancer and Blood Disorders, is focused on education and prevention; screening children and plugging them into a comprehensive program so complications can be prevented before they arise.
+The goal of the Sickle Cell Program, which is part of the Hospital’s Center for Cancer and Blood Disorders, is focused on education and prevention; screening children and adding them to a comprehensive program so complications can be prevented before they arise.
 “We empower the parents and patients to recognize symptoms.
 If they can recognize them and get to the hospital on time, these complications can be prevented,” says Dr. Eshun.
 "The program also screens for stroke risk, the most feared complication of the disease."